cagatay-softgineer/MediaPipe/README.md

  3. Press 'q' to exit the program.

+# WebSocket Usage
+ 1. Start the WebSocket Server:

+  -Navigate to the WebSocketServer folder.
+  -Run the batch file to start the WebSocket server.

+ 2. Add `Send2WSS=True` to:

+  - useMediaPipe("videos/Test.mp4",Send2WSS=True)

 # Customization
  - You can customize the screen width and height in the `useMediaPipe` function to adjust the size of the displayed frames.
  - Additional customization can be done by modifying the code in `modelUsageTests.py` according to your requirements.